 - Yext: All directory listings are not created equal.
 After Google My Business (far and away the most important), and some secondary listings like Yext, we don’t see a ton of value in managing the others individually.
 That’s where Yext comes in.
 We use Yext as our directory listing platform, which helps to ensure consistent and accurate information across 60+ other directories like Bing Places, City Pages, Yellow Pages, and more.
 With Yext, we’re able to fill out the information for a business location in a single place, and then sync that information across a wide network.
 This saves time by consolidating access in a single place, and boosts Local SEO by making it easy to get NAP consistency in those listings.
 You can run a free diagnostic report to see how your business looks across the 60+ directory listings available through Yext.

-How Do You Measure Performance of On Page SEO vs Local SEO?
+How Do You Measure Both Local SEO and National SEO?

-Having measurement plans and protocols in place is important for evaluating both On Page and Local SEO efforts.
+Having measurement plans and protocols in place is important for evaluating both national and local SEO efforts.
 Here are three ways for each to help you understand performance.

 Here are 3 tips for measuring Local SEO performance.
 The first two are specific to Google My Business and the third is specific to Yext.